 There are many powerful choices available to us; choices that will have a real impact on how we feel and give us tools to cope with what life throws our way.
 Powerful choices.
 Often, we just don’t know about them, or are reluctant to try them because they are unfamiliar or sound too much like hocus pocus.
 Every small change you follow through with leads to another.
 The positive effects on your health and vitality are cumulative.

 Had I known all of this when I was younger, I wouldn’t have spent precious years of my life in a haze of self-doubt and guilt, not knowing if I would ever be able to “pull myself together.”
 I hope I can be the guide for you that I wish I’d had by my side when I was struggling.

 I hope I can be the guide for you that I wish I’d had by my side when I was struggling.

 I know a little bit about transformation and change.

 Prior to becoming a Health Coach, I earned a Juris Doctor from the Universite Pantheon-Assas, in Paris, France.
-After a stint as an attorney, I started yearning for something with more pizazz, and went to work in the glamorous hallways of Conde Nast Publications in Germany as a Bookings Director, which I did for nearly a decade.
+After a stint as a jurist, I started yearning for something with more pizazz, and went to work in the glamorous hallways of Conde Nast Publications in Germany as a Bookings Director, which I did for nearly a decade.
 When I came to New York with my husband, we founded Hoeffgen Studios Inc, where I was a casting director prior to becoming a full time health coach.
-For the past 11 years, I’ve called Brooklyn, where I live with my husband and 8-year-old daughter, my home.
+For the past 11 years, I’ve called Brooklyn, where I live with my husband and 10-year-old daughter, my home.

 In my free time, you’ll find me in the kitchen cooking up new and old recipes, reading (a lot), honing my pilates, swimming in ponds, and hanging out with family and friends, sharing yummy nourishing meals and lively conversations.
 I am grateful for what life has become for me.